Nordix/xcluster/README.md

 ### Execution environment and dependencies

-`Xcluster` is developed on `Ubuntu 18.04.1 LTS`.
+`Xcluster` is developed on `Ubuntu 18.04.1 LTS` and `Ubuntu 20.04.1 LTS`.
 It seems to work fine also on Ubuntu 16.04 LTS but it will probably not work on other distributions (mainly due to variations in libs).
 Xcluster can be started on [Fedora](doc/fedora.md) but this environment is not maintained.
 If you run on another distribution than Ubuntu 18.04 you *may* run into problems with pre-built images and cached overlays from the binary release when you add own programs (because of library version probems).
 In that case there may be no other option than to rebuild all images and overlays locally [from scratch](doc/build.md).

 First you must be able to run a `kvm`;
 ```